Dyesebel: Mars Ravelo's Dyesebel (2008)

 The first TV series adaptation of Dyesebel was broadcast on GMA Network in 2008.
 It originally aired on April 28, 2008, and ended on October 17, 2008, completing 125 episodes.
 It is top billed by Marian Rivera and Dingdong Dantes in the lead roles.
 It was internationally aired on GMA Pinoy TV, which became a huge success to viewers abroad.

 Upcoming Dyesebel television series

-On December 11, 2022, it was confirmed by comedian Ogie Diaz that Andrea Brillantes has been cast in the role of Dyesebel for an upcoming television series from ABS-CBN Corporation.
+On December 11, 2022, it was confirmed by comedian Ogie Diaz that Andrea Brillantes has been cast in the role of Dyesebel for an upcoming television series from ABS-CBN Corporation, Francine Diaz to play an antagonist role of Betty.

 On-screen actresses and actors

 Dyesebel through the years: Edna Luna (1953), Vilma Santos-Recto (1973), Alma Moreno (1978), Alice Dixson (1990), Charlene Gonzales-Muhlach (1996), Marian Rivera-Dantes (2008), and Anne Curtis-Heussaff (2014).

 In the films, Dyesebel was portrayed by Filipino actresses: Edna Luna, Vilma Santos, Alma Moreno, Alice Dixson, and Charlene Gonzales.
 In television, she was portrayed by Marian Rivera in 2008 and Anne Curtis in 2014.
 She was also personified by the actress Ara Mina in a cameo appearance on Mars Ravelo's Darna (2005 TV Series).